International Poultry Welfare Alliance

 - Open globally to undergraduate, graduate (M.S. and Ph.D.), and veterinary students enrolled at the time of submission at an accredited institution.

 - The abstract must present original research relevant to poultry welfare.
 Research focus is not limited to behavior.
+IPWA reserves the right to determine abstracts to be recorded and presented publicly.
+Note that topics will be accepted that reflect the diversity of global poultry science.

 - The student must be the first author listed on the abstract and the only presenter of the research in the virtual presentation.